 Our common stock is listed for trading on The New York Stock Exchange (the "NYSE") under the symbol "TPL".
-The last reported closing price per share of our common stock as reported by the NYSE on September 22, 2021 was \$1,267.29 per share.
+The last reported closing price per share of our common stock as reported by the NYSE on December 3, 2021 was \$1,205.66 per share.

 The Company does not have any plans, proposals, or arrangements to make grants or issue any of the shares of common stock that would become available for issuance under the 2021 Plan, other than grants and issuances made in the ordinary course.
+If this Proposal Four is approved, the Company is considering making prompt grants of restricted stock to certain employees in recognition of the continuing service, although the recipients and amounts have not yet been determined.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE 2021 PLAN.

-25

-Lon con